 Government Advisory Committee (GAC) - Principles and Guidelines for the Delegation and Administration of Country Code Top Level Domains 2005

-The GAC’s ‘Principles and Guidelines for the Delegation and Administration of Country Code Top Level Domains’ (also known as the GAC Principles 2005), which the GAC regards as formal “Advice” to the ICANN Board and as such is subject to the Bylaws provisions regarding such Advice at the time of submission () .
+The GAC’s ‘Principles and Guidelines for the Delegation and Administration of Country Code Top Level Domains’ (also known as the GAC Principles 2005), which the GAC regards as formal “Advice” to the ICANN Board and as such is subject to the Bylaws provisions regarding such Advice at the time of submission.

 This Advice was developed privately by the GAC and the first version of these principles was published in 2000 and later revised to produce the 2005 version.